-Travis Cleveland and Michelle Wiesbrook coordinated the Worker Protection Standard (WPS) efforts.
+Travis Cleveland coordinated the Worker Protection Standard (WPS) efforts for the PSEP team.
 We answer questions and provide guidance on how to comply with the Worker Protection Standard regulation.
 We also work to inform employers, employees, IDA inspectors, and educators about the WPS through newsletter articles and during PSEP clinics.
-We keep up-to-date on new developments through training sessions, new publications, e-mail, and other methods.
+We keep upto-date on new developments through training sessions, new publications, e-mail, and other methods.